internetware2022/internetware2022.github.io/src/cfp.md

 ### Call for Papers

-With the Internetware paradigm, the software is architected like the Internet, developed with the Internet, operated on the Internet, and provided as services via the Internet.
-In the open, dynamic, and constantly changing environment of Internet, Internetware systems need to be autonomous, cooperative, situational, evolvable, emergent, and trustworthy.
-These requirements pose special challenges for software technologies to support the construction, deployment, and use of software applications based on Internet that not only of computers, but also of things and human users.
+Internet is open, dynamic, and meets a constantly changing environment.
+Software, being architected like the Internet, developed with the Internet, operated on the Internet, connects the human, cyber, and physical world.
+Internetware ought to be autonomous, cooperative, situational, evolvable, emergent, and trustworthy, but these requirements pose unique challenges for software technologies to support Internetware's construction, deployment, and use.

 This symposium aims to provide an interactive forum where researchers and professionals from multiple disciplines and domains meet and exchange ideas to explore and address the challenges brought by Internetware.